From James Bond to Grace Kelly, Monaco has been both a home and a vacation spot for many celebrities and wealthy elite, both fictional and real.

-Monaco Grand Prix – If you get a chance to be in Monaco during the Formula One Grand Prix in May, be sure not to miss it.
-At other times of the year, you can still find high-end luxury cars in the streets of Monaco.
+Monaco Grand Prix – If you get a chance to be in Monaco during the Formula One Grand Prix in May, don’t miss it.
+At other times of the year, you can still find high-end luxury cars on the streets of Monaco.

 Monte Carlo Casino – You may have heard of the Monte Carlo Casino while watching an action movie like James Bond or Ocean’s Twelve.
 The Monte Carlo Casino is a great place for gambling, entertainment, or just to take a tour.
 While this is a popular tourist attraction, citizens of Monaco are not allowed to gamble.